OpenbackLtd/OpenBack-Android-SampleApp/README.md

 # OpenBack Android Sample App

-This application is a simple project highlighting the integration the OpenBack library into an Android application.
-It shows how to set custom trigger values from the code.
-It also comes with a ready made OpenBack app code, already setup with some simple campaigns reacting to the trigger values.
+This application is a simple project highlighting the integration of the OpenBack library into an Android application.
+It shows how to set custom trigger values using the OpenBack SDK.
+It also comes with a ready made OpenBack app code, which has already been setup with some simple campaigns reacting to the trigger values.
 The application is setup to use Firebase messaging for demonstration purposes.

-> For the full Android integration guide, check the docs page at https://docs.openback.com/Android%20Library%20Integration.
+> For the full Android integration guide, check out the documentation at https://docs.openback.com/Android%20Library%20Integration.

 ## How the sample app was setup